Alexturner2000/Network-Engineering-Vault/03 - Work in progress/OSPF.md

 [[link-state advertisements]]

-**Broadcast** - Much like Layer 2 networks, OSPF and other routing protocols utilize broadcasting in the IP layer of the OSI model.
+**Broadcast** - Much like Layer 2 networks, OSPF utilizes broadcasting in the IP layer of the OSI model.
 For instance, hello messages can be sent in a broadcast to identify new OSPF neighbors.
 This however, is not always true (but mostly).

 **Non-Broadcast** - Because its not always guaranteed that OSPF will be able to use multicast packets, it may run in a non-broadcasting mode.
 There are two non-broadcasting modes.
 NBMA non-broadcast multi-access or Point to Multipoint.